catalyst-cloud/catalystcloud-docs/source/getting-started/regions.rst

 Cloud regions
 #############

-The Catalyst Cloud is hosted on multiple regions, each in a different geographical location.
+The Catalyst Cloud is hosted in multiple regions, each in a different geographical location.
 Regions are data centres that are completely independent and isolated from each other, providing fault tolerance and geographic diversity.